TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 * *lineno* is an integer that the line number where the warning occurred must match, or ``0`` to match all line numbers.

-Since the :exc:`Warning` class is derived from the built-in :exc:`Exception` class, to turn a warning into an error we simply raise ``category(message)``.
+Since the :exc:`Warning` kundi is derived kutoka the built-in :exc:`Exception` class, to turn a warning into an error we simply raise ``category(message)``.

 If a warning is reported and doesn't match any registered filter then the